-Homesteaders looking for a profitable venture should consider raising quail.
+Homesteaders looking for a money-making venture should consider raising quail for profit.
 Quail can be raised in small areas, are low maintenance and are inexpensive to raise with a fast and high return on investment.
 Quail are also family-friendly, making them the perfect animal for homesteads with small children.

 Quail can be raised successfully by urban homesteaders who want to produce their own meat or eggs but do not live in a neighborhood that permits chickens.
 They require very little space and are too quiet to bother the neighbors.
 If you wonder whether or not you can begin raising quail where you live, check the local zoning regulations.
 Most locations that do not allow poultry find quail to be acceptable – even for backyard homesteaders in a busy neighborhood.
 As with any animal, be sure to keep their area clean and odor-free.

 The two most popular quail breeds are Japanese quail and Bobwhite quail.
 Japanese quail, Coturnix japonica, is a hardy breed that is fairly disease resistant and thrives in small cages.
 They are ready to harvest at seven weeks of age.
 If raising quail for eggs, they begin laying at approximately 50 days old and should lay around 250 eggs a year.
 Bobwhite quail start laying later in life and you need to separate them into mating pairs for more successful breeding but they are still easy to care for and one of the most popular quail breeds.